vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 ## Step 1: Fork in the github.com

-The Nebula Graph project has many [repositories](https://github.com/vesoft-inc).
+The NebulaGraph project has many [repositories](https://github.com/vesoft-inc).
 Take [the graph engine repository](https://github.com/vesoft-inc/nebula-graph) for example:

 1. Visit https://github.com/vesoft-inc/nebula-graph
 1. Click the `Fork` button (top right) to establish an online fork.